arduino/docs-content/content/hardware/03.nano/boards/nano-matter/features.md

   </Feature>

   <Feature title="Tiny footprint" image="nano-form-factor">
-    With a length of 45 mm and a width of 18 mm, the Nano Matter maintains a tiny footprint of the well known Nano family, allowing easy upgrades for existing projects.
+    With a length of 45 mm and a width of 18 mm, the Nano Matter maintains a tiny footprint of the well-known Nano family, allowing easy upgrades for existing projects.
   </Feature>

   <Feature title="Secure Vault technology enabled" image="crypto-chip">